mcampi111/EMD-Stochastic-Embedding-for-PD-Speech/Cross Entropy/README.md

-# Optimal Time-Frequency EMD Partitions
+# CEM for Optimal Time-Frequency EMD Partitions

 In this folder, the class constructing an optimal partition of the time-frequency plane is provided.
 The RandomParition.py module can be imported and used to compute it.
 Instructions for the class are given in the file as follows: